System Design Space

 Target: < 24 hours for critical drift

-How fast infrastructure returns to desired state after manual or emergency deviations.
+How quickly infrastructure returns to the desired state after manual or emergency deviations.

 Policy compliance